dougvk/trih-frontend/README.md

 - **Filtering System**: Filter episodes by format, theme, and track tags
 - **Search Functionality**: Search episodes by keywords in title or description
+- **Q&A System**: Ask questions about podcast content and get AI-generated answers based on relevant transcript excerpts
 - **Responsive Design**: Fully responsive on desktop, tablet, and mobile devices
 - **Episode Details**: View full episode details in a modal
 - **Audio Playback**: Listen to episodes directly from the application